yuxili19/VulMine/README.md

 ## Usage

-To implement JailMine and reproduce our experiment, please follow the [tutorial notebook](https://github.com/yuxili19/VulMine/blob/main/Tutorial.ipynb).
-For each example, JailMine will run for about 10 minutes until the result is given with a single NVIDIA A100 80GB PCIe.
-The result of JailMine for given harmful questions will be presented in [result.csv](https://github.com/yuxili19/VulMine/blob/main/result.csv).
+To implement VulMine and reproduce our experiment, please follow the [tutorial notebook](https://github.com/yuxili19/VulMine/blob/main/Tutorial.ipynb).
+For each example, VulMine will run for about 10 minutes until the result is given with a single NVIDIA A100 80GB PCIe.
+The result of VulMine for given harmful questions will be presented in [result.csv](https://github.com/yuxili19/VulMine/blob/main/result.csv).